zithro/qubes-doc/arch-spec-0.3.md

     connect to another laptop) could manipulate the software stored in the storage domain.
 While this would not give any immediate benefits to the attacker, as the storage domain is designed to be security non- critical, and also doesn't have access e.g. to the network, still the attacker could use the, now compro- mised, storage domain to try to attack other VMs in the system.
-This could e.g. be attempt by modifying the backends and daemons running in the storage domain, so that they try to exploit potential bugs in the other VMs frontends.
+This could e.g. be attempted by modifying the backends and daemons running in the storage domain, so that they try to exploit potential bugs in the other VMs frontends.
     Of course the same theoretical line of attack could be used when the attacker compromises the storage